 Other than Snapchat usage, engagement with AR, in general, is also high, according to Snap.
 In their 2021 Consumer AR Global Report, it is stated that Gen Z and millennials are 71% more likely to use AR frequently compared to older generations.
 These numbers are expected to grow as 5G will accelerate AR technology adoption.

 “The creativity that we’ve seen develop around Gen Z has really manifested organically based on how they communicate with each other.”

 Jeff Miller, Global Head of Business Marketing at Snap

-Socially distributed lenses and filters are the leading form of consumer-based AR.
-A close second is location-based gaming, thanks to Pokémon Go, whose users engage with AR 2-3 minutes per session and with more AR game elements rolling out all the time.
+Socially distributed lenses and filters are the leading forms of consumer-based AR.
+A close second is location-based gaming, thanks to Pokémon Go, whose users engage with AR for 2-3 minutes per session and with more AR game elements rolling out all the time.

 Expectations of Gen Z: convenience, constant connectivity, smooth communications, authenticity

 Unique Gen Z characteristics: Young, bold, pragmatic